Europe

 Protestant Reformation and Counter-Reformation: Causes and Effects

-The Protestant Reformation broke Western Christianity in the 16th century, while the Catholic Counter-Reformation reorganized doctrine, discipline and missions.
+The Protestant Reformation split Western Christianity in the 16th century, while the Catholic Counter-Reformation reorganized doctrine, discipline, and missions.

 English Revolutions in the 17th Century: An Overview